Fleckism/SecurityPlus/SecurityPlus/4A  Compare and Contrast Social Engineering Techniques.md

 Making a convincing impersonation and establishing a trust with the target usually depends on the attacker obtaining privileged information about the organization.
 For example, where the attacker impersonates a member of the organization's IT support team, the attack will be more effective with identity details of the person being impersonated and the target.

-Some social engineering techniques are dedicated to obtaining this type of intelligence as a reconnaissance activity.
+Some [[Social engineering]] techniques are dedicated to obtaining this type of intelligence as a [[reconnaissance]] activity.
 As most companies are set up toward customer service rather than security, this information is typically quite easy to come by.
 Information that might seem innocuous—such as department employee lists, job titles, phone numbers, diaries, invoices, or purchase orders—can help an attacker penetrate an organization through impersonation.

 DUMPSTER DIVING AND TAILGATING

-Social engineering includes physical attacks to steal information or gain access.
+[[Social engineering]] includes physical attacks to steal information or gain access.

 ### Dumpster Diving